10 things to do once you have passed your MLAT.

 Our recommendations on the best way to prepare for language courses

-8. The most important aspect to learning a new language is vocabulary memorization.
+8. The most important aspect of learning a new language is vocabulary memorization.
 This is the foundation on which fluency, accuracy and pronunciation are built.
 There are many different ways to memorize vocabulary but far and away the easiest way to do it is to have language stickers throughout your home, office and classroom to help you pick up new vocab with minimal effort.
-We are actually lunching a site selling these in December 2020.
-We completely designed the product ourselves and are finally in the production stage.
-You can check them out here and register your interest, we'll shoot you an email once stock arrives.
+For Japanese, click here to see a great example.

 If you complete these 10 steps then there is no stopping you!
-You will have a great time learning a new language and we wish you all the best for your language journey!
+You will have a great time learning a new language and we wish you all the best in your language journey!